Will A Power Washer Work With Low Water Pressure

 Yes, a power washer can technically work with low water pressure, but there is a critical distinction you must understand to avoid destroying your equipment: it is about water flow (GPM), not just static pressure (PSI).

-As long as the water source can maintain a very basic pressure (even if it is only about 20 PSI), the machine will work normally-provided that the gallons per minute (GPM) of your water supply must meet or exceed the rated flow rate of the cleaning machine.
+As long as the water source can maintain a very basic pressure (even if it is only about 20 PSI), the machine will work normally—provided that the gallons per minute (GPM) of your water supply meets or exceeds the rated flow rate of the cleaning machine.

 For example, if your faucet can only produce 2 gallons of water per minute (2 GPM), but your machine needs to suck in 2.5 gallons per minute, the pump will “starve”.
-This leads to very destructive physical phenomenon-cavitation.
-Simply put, it is because the pressure in the pump is too low to cause bubbles in the water, which then burst violently.
-This process will eat the internal components like termites, destroying the seal and ceramic plunger.
+This leads to very destructive physical phenomenon: cavitation.
+Simply put, it is because the pressure in the pump drops so low that it causes bubbles to form in the water, which then burst violently.
+This process will eat the internal components like termites, destroying the seal and ceramic plungers.

 How To Judge Your Pressure Washer Is “Water Shortage”